citp/privacy-policy-historical/g/gr/gra/graziadaily.co.uk.md

-> *The following text is extracted and transformed from the graziadaily.co.uk privacy policy that was archived on 2011-02-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110215062303id_/http%3A//www.graziadaily.co.uk/legal/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the graziadaily.co.uk privacy policy that was archived on 2011-10-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111016140248id_/http%3A//www.graziadaily.co.uk/legal/privacy) for the most accurate reproduction.*

-# Grazia Daily: Grazia Daily Home
+# Grazia Daily Home | Fashion, Beauty Tips & Women's Style

 **1.              ****Privacy Policy: Our Commitment To Your Privacy**